Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 theraptortrust.org

-Kids can learn about hawks, eagles, owls and other birds of prey being rehabilitated.
-They’ll explore the personal histories of these species and see them in action while touring the facility.
+Kids can learn about hawks, eagles, owls and other birds of prey that are being rehabilitated on site.
+They’ll explore the histories of these species and see them in action while touring the facility.

 RARITAN VALLEY COMMUNITY COLLEGE PLANETARIUM